zanardo/clog/README.md

 # Server installation

-clog server is developed in Python and is tested only in Linux.
+clog server is developed in Python, needs PostgreSQL and is tested only in Linux.

     git clone https://github.com/zanardo/clog.git
     cd clog
     make

+Create a new user in PostgreSQL, which will own the database.
+The user should have login role, and should not have superuser, create database or other privileges.
+Sample:

+    createuser -ClRS clog

+Create a new database in PostgreSQL, owned by the new user:

+    createdb -E UTF-8 -l en_US.UTF-8 -O clog -T template0 clog

+Import the initial database schema:

+    psql -U clog clog < schema.sql

+Configure clogd:

+    cp config_example.yaml config.yaml
+    $EDITOR config.yaml

 You can run `clogd` with `make run-server` or start if with supervisor:

-    ./.venv/bin/python clogd --host 0.0.0.0 --port 7890
+    ./.venv/bin/python clogd config.yaml

 After the installation, access with a browser, with user `admin` and password `admin`, create a new user for you, and delete the `admin` user.